bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ```
 ![imgB4](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/images/imgB4.png?raw=true)

 This presents a rough impression of what kinds of details pertain to a variety of users across many different sessions.
 This will be one of the first times that we notice a major data constraint of this dataset: there is not a whole lot of context.
-Most of the categorical values are replaced by integer representations, and not accompanying key is given to interpret what these integer codes might represent.
+Most of the categorical values are replaced by integer representations, and no accompanying key is given to interpret what these integer codes might represent.
 For the most part, we will have to infer without specific context, which will hinder our ability to engineer useful features later on.

 The majority of sessions do not occur near any sort of special holiday; this skewed distribution may indicate that the sensitivity of this feature only measures the temporal distance within a week or so of all holidays, and that most days of the year are "0".

-There are instances of sessions from every month except January and April, with a must larger chunk of session instances occurring in March, May, November, and December.
+There are instances of sessions from every month except January and April, with a much larger chunk of session instances occurring in March, May, November, and December.
 This seems to indicate some seasonality in site activity, like that of a Spirit Halloween.
 Because the business is Turkish, it could be that activity in the months of May and March may spike due to proximity to Ramadan or Eid, with additional spikes in November and December due to the seasonality of Western holiday markets (perhaps the company deals in exports, too).
 It's hard to say definitively without further context.

 Most users seem to use Operating Systems "1", "2", and "3", and Browsers "1" and "2".
 Users by region is more evenly distributed, but still have higher clusters in Regions "1" and "3".
 It is not clear whether these regions represent global regions, national states/provinces, or even markets within a city.

-"Traffic Type" as variable is not clear on its definition.
-This maay represent avenues by which a user reached or were referenced to the website (i.e. ad-click, search engine, direct URL, etc.).
+"Traffic Type" as a variable is not clear on its definition.
+This may represent avenues by which a user reached or were referenced to the website (i.e. ad-click, search engine, direct URL, etc.).
 There are many possible values, but most sessions pertain to Traffic Types "1", "2", "3", "4", and "13".

 There are many more returning visitors to the site than new visitors.
 "Other" visitor type might represent some type of site administrator.
-The ratio of weekend-to-weekday seems to be relatively close to 2:5, so the day data is likely distributed evenly across each day of the week.
+The ratio of weekend-to-weekday seems to be relatively close to 2:5, so the sessions are likely distributed evenly across each day of the week.
 Most visitor sessions do not result in a purchase.

 ### Conversion Ratios for Categories

-Let's also take a look at the relative distribution of `TRUE` and `FALSE` Revenue values within each individual categorical value, using a set of bar ratios.
-This can help to feel for which specific user attributes may indicate a higher likelihood to make a purchase.
+Let's also take a look at the relative distribution of `TRUE` and `FALSE` Revenue values within each individual categorical field value, using a set of bar ratios.
+This could help to get a feel for which specific user attributes may indicate a higher likelihood to make a purchase.

 ```{r stacked_bars}
 # Custom (stacked) bar plot function